HR6 FAQ's

 11. Will the ECU be locked?

-The first cars have unlocked Holley ECUs, but once in production, the tune will be locked and regulated by inspection or trade-out.
+The first cars had unlocked Holley ECUs, but now in production, the tune is locked and regulated by inspection or trade-out.

 12. What Tires will the HR6 use?

-The PRI show car had tires from Pirrelli as a courtesy to Trans-Am.
-Early testing has been on the Maxxis Victra RC1.
+Cars competing in Trans Am are required to run Pirelli race tires.
+However, early testing has been on the Maxxis Victra RC1.
 We expect each regional organization to specify different but similar tires, but any 265/35-R18 will fit.

 13. What wheels will fit the HR6?

 The stud pattern is 5 x 120mm.
-Each car will have Howe spec wheels and monoblock forged aluminum, weighing 22 pounds.
+Each car will have Howe spec monoblock forged aluminum wheels available in black or bronze.

 14. Can I buy a body or engine separately?

-Initially, you must purchase an HR6 complete, but HR6 owners can purchase replacement parts by referencing their chassis serial number.
+Initially, you must purchase an HR6 complete.
+HR6 owners can then buy replacement parts, including engines and bodies, by referencing their chassis serial number.

 15. Will there be dealers for the HR6?